etna-alternance/jawa-art3mis/README.md

 # jawa-art3mis
-Codec version Ready Player One.
-Art3mis est le nom d'un des personages principale...
-Tin tin tin ! jawa-art3mis is a `Ready Player One` code inspired from the `Metal Gear Solid 1` codec.
+jawa-art3mis is a `Ready Player One` codec inspired from the `Metal Gear Solid 1` codec.
 Art3mis is the name of one of the main characters.

 ---